MI6-EMP-ID-007/MI6-EMP-ID-007.github.io/_posts/2017-09-02-Best-Bonuses.md

 The Leisure Gamer - He/She likes to relax, take their time and enjoy their gambling experience.
 What's the point of life, if not to enjoy every moment and everybody deserves a bit of joy every now and then.
 The Mathematician - He/She likes to maximise their winnings by betting smart and getting the most value for money out of their bets.
 Losing is for suckers.

-So the below table will show three columns with the best opening offers for each of the respective player type.
+So the below table will show three columns detailing the best opening offers for each of the respective player type.